 Tip!
 You can copy and paste properties between Auto Layout frames.

 Mac: ⌥ Option ⌘ Command C and ⌥ Option ⌘ Command V

 Windows: Ctrl + Alt + C and Ctrl + Alt + V

 The Resizing property controls whether you can adjust the size of the frame itself.
 You can only control resizing along one axis, the axis opposing the direction.

 - Horizontal Auto Layout: Choose between Auto Height or Fixed Height.

 - Vertical Auto Layout: Choose between Auto Width or Fixed Width.

-You can also adjust an Auto Layout Frame's dimensions in the canvas.
-If you resize an Auto Layout Frame, we will change the resizing setting to Fixed.
-If you want to switch back to Auto, change the resizing setting in the Properties Panel.
+Adjust an Auto Layout frame's dimensions in the canvas.
+If you resize an Auto Layout frame, we will change the resizing setting to Fixed.
+If you want to switch back to Auto, change the resizing setting in the properties panel.

 In an Auto Layout, the X and Y co-ordinates of any child objects are set to Auto.
 You won't be able to change or override these.